Diesel Dawn 4: First Generation DMUs – A Pictorial Observation

 Diesel railcars had been introduced on a small scale by all four post-grouping railway companies when internal combustion engines became powerful enough for practical use following World War 1.
 The most famous of these were probably the GWR railcars which were used on a fast scheduled service between Cardiff and Birmingham from 1933.
 Some of these units were to survive until the 1960s.

-The trialling of lightweight diesel multiple units was recommended in a 1952 report and the first order for operational trains was placed in November 1952.
+The trialling of lightweight diesel multiple units was recommended in a 1952 report and the first order for operational trains was placed in November of that year.
 This was for 21 2-car sets built at British Railways Derby Works, hence the name, Derby Lightweights!
 The 1955 Modernisation Plan required the manufacture of up to 4,600 diesel railcars, which needed the involvement of private carriage builders along with BRs works at Derby and Swindon.
 Power output varied from 150 to 230 hp (110 to 170 kW) depending on the diesel engines used and vacuum brakes were standard.

 Class 116s – core South Wales vehicles for 30 years